RobertHRUBY/Fitness-Fatigue-Models/README.md

     experimentalData = read.csv("experimentalData.csv")

-    # Data set should be in following format
+Data should be in following format, with NA values indicating no measurement on a given day.
+Zero indicates no training occurred.

-    head(experimentalData)

 | days | performances | loads |
 |------|--------------|-------|
 | 1    | 100          | 50    |